hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

   - best
 ---

 In this blog post, I have <a rel="nofollow" href="#table">selected</a> the best down jackets of 2019 which I would consider buying if I were to get a new one for my next <a rel="nofollow" href="http://www.hikeventures.com/destinations/">backpacking or winter adventure</a>.
+We make a commission for purchases made through the following links which will help us to keep this blog running.

 A down jacket is an essential piece of clothes when planning an overnight trip outdoors or during winter time.
 A down jacket keeps you much warmer compared to a fleece jacket.